 Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma: Long-term Survivorship

-Once treatment is completed and CLL/SLL is in The absence of disease.
-Remission does not necessarily indicate that a person is cured.
-Patients may have complete or partial remission., physicians will continue to monitor the health and status of each patient during follow-up care.
+Once treatment is completed and CLL/SLL is in remission, physicians will continue to monitor the health and status of each patient during follow-up care.
 Since CLL/SLL is generally characterized by multiple disease relapses after responses to a variety of treatments, patients in remission should have regular visits with a physician who is familiar with their medical history and the treatments they have received.
 Medical tests (such as blood tests and computed tomography [CT] scans) may be required at various times during remission to evaluate the need for additional treatment.

 Patients and their caregivers are encouraged to keep copies of all medical records and test results as well as information on the types, amounts, and duration of all treatments received.
 This documentation will be important for keeping track of any effects resulting from treatment or potential disease recurrences.

-To learn more, download the Lymphoma Survivorship Fact Sheet
+To learn more, see the Lymphoma Survivorship Fact Sheet Series